 Auburn Man: The Life & Times of George Petrie

-To order a copy of Auburn Man from the Auburn University Bookstore, call 334-844-4241 or
+Click here to order a copy of Auburn Man from the Auburn University Bookstore, or call 334-844-4241.

 “The character and traditions of every institution are largely determined by a few stalwarts who give their all to it.
 Your years of distinguished service to Auburn...constitute one of its greatest assets.
 Your name will always be associated with its success and its best traditions.”